 - You might feel worried, anxious and nervous about day-to-day financial decisions you need to make – and so avoid making them.

-- You may find that spending any money at all, or being in debt makes you feel incredibly anxious - even if you have enough money.
+- You might find that spending any money at all, or being in debt makes you feel very anxious - even if you have enough money.

 - You may not have enough money to spend on essentials.